Thanks to ‘that’ virus, it’s been a shitty old time for most marketers amid declining sales and reduced budgets.

 But I’ll keep that thought bubble to myself.

-Binet and Field’s greatest hits for B2C/B brands
+Binet and Field’s paid, owned and earned media guide for B2C/B brands

 Do yourself a favour and read the Marketing effectiveness in the digital era tome the dynamic duo produced for IPA Databank.
 Here are some of my favourite evidence-based findings:

 See what I mean?
-It’s a marketing effectiveness thesis across myriad channels, not just TV.
+It’s a marketing effectiveness thesis across a myriad of brand building channels, not just TV.
 But I digress.

 It makes the point that depending on your target audience, TV may not be the optimum paid mechanism: